Light neutral-meson production in pp collisions at $\mathbf{\sqrt{s}}$ = 13 TeV: Analysis method

 Contamination in the virtual photon sample for the PCM-$\gamma\gamma^*$ measurement is kept to a minimum as laid out in \Sec{sec:PhotonSelection}.
 The remaining contamination of photon conversion electrons, misidentified as primary particles, is estimated using \ac{MC} simulation: for the B~=~0.5~T data, the contamination is between approximately 1\% at around \pT~=~2~\GeVc and 7\% for high and low \pT while for the B~=~0.2~T data, the contamination is slightly higher, from about 2.5\% to 15\%, with a similar \pT dependence as for the data collected with the nominal magnetic field.

 Corrections for the geometrical acceptance and the reconstruction efficiency as well as impurities in the extracted signal are done using the PYTHIA8 Monash event generator in combination with a full GEANT3 detector simulation.
-While for the correction of the \ac{MB} data, PYTHIA8 simulations with \ac{MB} processes are used, the calorimeter-triggered data are corrected using PYTHIA8 simulations, generated in intervals of the initial hard scattering, with two jets in the final state.
+While for the correction of the \ac{MB} data, PYTHIA8 simulations with \ac{MB} processes are used, the calorimeter-triggered data are corrected using PYTHIA8 simulations, generated in intervals of the transverse momentum of the initial hard scattering, with two jets in the final state.
 These simulations allow for small statistical uncertainties of the correction factor up to high \pT.
 The acceptance correction is performed by calculating the fraction of \piz (\et) produced within $|y| < $ 0.8, where all decay products are within the geometrical limits of the detector used for the reconstruction.
 For the reconstruction efficiency, the same photon selection and signal extraction procedures as described in \Sec{sec:NeutralMesons} are performed using the respective output of the \ac{MC} simulation.
 The resulting peak properties of the extracted \piz (\et) are compared to data, as shown in \Fig{fig:MassAndWidth}, to verify the description of the data by the MC.
 The meson reconstruction efficiency $\varepsilon_{\text{rec}}$ is calculated using the \ac{MC} simulation by comparing the extracted raw \piz (\et) yield to all generated \piz (\et) within the geometrical acceptance.
 Hence, $\varepsilon_{\text{rec}}$ contains loss effects due to the photon selection criteria (\Sec{sec:PhotonSelection}), energy resolution effects, as well as impurities in the signal extraction.
 To reduce statistical fluctuations, the PCM-$\gamma\gamma$ and PCM-$\gamma\gamma^\star$ use verified reconstructed mesons for the $\varepsilon_{\text{rec}}$ calculation, and hence no signal extraction is involved.
 It was checked that, within statistical fluctuations, both approaches result in the same correction factor.
 The reconstruction efficiency was studied as a function of multiplicity for each reconstruction method using the same mean charged-particle multiplicity in the simulation as in the data.
 A relative reduction of the efficiency of up to about 7\% was found for the calorimeter-based methods.
+These discrepancies can be attributed to the differences in the spectral shape, particularly at low \pT, and the increasing fraction of clusters rejected by the charged-particle veto with increasing multiplicity.
 However, to decrease the statistical uncertainty, the multiplicity-integrated efficiency correction is used and scaled with a parametrization to the ratio of the multiplicity-dependent efficiency to the integrated efficiency.
 As the difference in efficiency originates from differences in the photon reconstruction efficiency, the change in efficiency is assumed to be identical for both the \piz and the \et meson.